-MATSim is an activity-based, extendable, open source, multi-agent simulation toolkit imple- mented in JAVA and designed for large-scale scenarios and is a co-evolutionary model.
+MATSim is an activity-based, expendable, open source, multi-agent simulation toolkit implemented in JAVA and designed for large-scale scenarios and is a co-evolutionary model.
 In competition for space-time slots on transportation infrastructure with all other agents, every agent iteratively optimizes its daily activity chain by trial and error.
-Every agent possesses a fixed amount of day plans memory, where each plan is composed of a daily activity chain and an associated utility value (in MATSim, called plan score).
+Every agent possesses a fixed number of day plans memory, where each plan is composed of a daily activity chain and an associated utility value (in MATSim, called plan score).
 Computation of plan score is compatible with micro-economic foundations and is described in more detail below.
+In every iteration, prior to the simulation of the network loading (e. g., Cetin, 2005), every agent selects a plan from its memory.
+This selection is dependent on the plan utility.